-The developer A corrects a feature by adding some new lines of code.
+The developer A feature by adding some new lines of code.
 He even covers the new solution with unit tests, documents and tests everything.

-The developer B sees that a part of his code is not working anymore… Maybe a part which depends on the new change of developer A. Developer B askes the terrible question to developer A: “Have you changed something in X?”
+The Developer A Developer B askes the terrible question to developer A: “Have you changed something in X?”

-Developer A thinks: “of course, that’s my job…” but he doesn’t say anything.
+Developer A thinks: “of course, that’s my job …” but he does not say anything.

 The problem?
 Maybe the code changes were not covered by Unit Tests.
-Probably the code from A should have been reviewed from B…
+Probably the code from A must have been reviewed from B …

 They could have included CI in their Build Server in order to test this feature in an isolated environment.

 New unit tests are created when we create new functionalities, maybe before, while or after they are created.
-With the unit tests a big part of the code can be automatically covered.
-We ensure that every new feature is completely covered with unit tests.
-If a new bug appears, we also cover the case with a new unit test.
-We even measure the code coverage to evaluate how much our code is tested with this approach.
+With the unit tests a big part of the code can be covered automatically.
+We ensure that every feature is completely covered with unit tests.
+If a new bug appears, so we cover the case with a new unit test.
+We even measure the code for how much our code is tested with this approach.